dimajix/flowman/docs/spec/relation/jdbcTable.md

 * Adding new columns
 * Dropping columns
 * Changing the column type
+* Adding / dropping indexes
+* Changing the primary key

 Note that although Flowman will try to apply these changes, not all SQL databases support all of these changes in all variations.
-Therefore it may well be the case, that the SQL database will fail performing these changes.
+Therefore, it may well be the case, that the SQL database will fail performing these changes.
 If the migration strategy is set to `ALTER_REPLACE`, then Flowman will fall back to trying to replace the whole table altogether on *any* non-recoverable exception during migration.